rayl15/oasf/CONTRIBUTING.md

 Please note that all of your interactions in the project are subject to our [Code of Conduct](/CODE_OF_CONDUCT.md).
-This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space e.g., Slack, Discord, etc.
+This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space for example, Slack, Discord, and others.

 # OASF Contribution Guide